Cannabis in Switzerland: Access and regulations

+Since the legalisation of medical cannabis, telemedicine services have become an important factor in improving patient access to cannabis-based treatments.
+Platforms like Canna Viva provide remote consultations with licensed physicians, allowing patients to receive medical advice and prescriptions online.
+This development is particularly relevant for patients in remote areas or those seeking specialised cannabis therapy guidance.

+Swiss authorities continue to monitor the therapeutic effects and prescription patterns of cannabis-based treatments through ongoing data collection and scientific evaluations.

 Reform attempts

-In 2001, the Swiss federal council committed to implement changes as to decriminalization of personal use and possession, and the Parliament was tasked to tender concrete approaches.
+In 2001, the Swiss Federal Council (government) committed to implement changes as to decriminalisation of personal use and possession, and the Parliament was tasked to tender concrete approaches.

-An attempt to decriminalize possession and consumption of cannabis failed narrowly in Parliament in 2004.
-As a reaction, a popular initiative ("Eidgenössische Volksinitiative für eine vernünftige Hanf-Politik mit wirksamem Jugendschutz") to amend the constitution to legalize cannabis was introduced 2004.
+An attempt to decriminalise possession and consumption of cannabis failed narrowly in Parliament in 2004.
+As a reaction, a popular initiative ("Eidgenössische Volksinitiative für eine vernünftige Hanf-Politik mit wirksamem Jugendschutz") to amend the constitution to legalise cannabis was introduced 2004.

 A referendum was launched in 2008.
-Results from the November 2008 referendum showed 36.7% of those voting supported legalizing cannabis.
+Results from the November 2008 referendum showed 36.7% of those voting supported legalising cannabis.

-Decriminalization
+Decriminalisation

-Since 28 September 2012, the possession of less than 10 grams of cannabis is no longer a criminal infringement, but is still punished by a 100 Swiss francs flat fine.
-Professional cannabis trade, as well as the possession of a quantity of cannabis that can affect the health of a large number of people (4 kg of hashish, according to the Federal Court), are punished by one to three years of imprisonment that can be augmented with a fine.
+Since 28 September 2012, the possession of less than 10 grams (⅓ oz) of cannabis was no longer a criminal infringement, but was still punished by a 100 Swiss francs flat fine.
+Professional cannabis trade, as well as the possession of a quantity of cannabis that can affect the health of a large number of people (4 kg; 9 lb of hashish, according to the Federal Court), are punished by one to three years of imprisonment that can be augmented with a fine.

-In September 2017, the federal court ruled that the flat fine for the sole possession of small amounts has been wrongly inflicted since 2013.
-Only the consumption of cannabis can be fined.
+In September 2017, the Federal Supreme Court ruled that the flat fine for the sole possession of small amounts has been applied incorrectly since 2013.
+Only the consumption of cannabis can be fined, not the possession by itself.
 As a consequence, most cantonal police departments changed their policy towards stopping the prosecution of small amounts of cannabis, while others had already done so earlier.
-However, the cantons of Geneva, Vaud, Valais, Neuchâtel, Jura, Ticino, St. Gallen and both Appenzell still retain their old policy.
+However, the cantons of Geneva, Vaud, Valais, Neuchâtel, Jura, Ticino, St. Gallen and both Appenzell still retained their old policy.

+The Federal Supreme Court further decided in July 2023 that the sole possession of up to 10 grams (⅓ oz) of cannabis which is not meant for sale is completely legal and therefore the police cannot confiscate this amount.
+Nevertheless, the fine and confiscation is still due if consumption is present.

+With the exception of a few cannabis clubs in larger Swiss cities, requiring extensive bureaucratic paperwork to be a member, Cannabis consumers in Switzerland are relying on the black market to obtain cannabis.
+In 2023, synthetic cannabinoids have also been increasingly consumed in Switzerland, with detrimental health effects for the user.
+In Germany and other European countries, the growing of a limited amount of THC cannabis plants is legal, and cannabis up to 25g per person is no longer considered a narcotic in Germany.
+Switzerland has favoured criminal prosecution of natural cannabis cultivation, and invested very little expertise in the research of the drug.